The Causes and Effects of Microtia

 Many patients with microtia also suffer from aural atresia, which causes a narrowed or missing ear canal.
 In a normally developed ear, sound waves travel through the ear canal.
-They then create vibrations in the ear drum, ear bones, and the fluid inside the inner ear.
+They create vibrations in the ear drum, ear bones and the fluid inside the inner ear.
 The brain receives these vibrations as electrical impulses, which it translates as sounds.
 When sound waves are not able to move down the ear canal normally, patients often have difficulty distinguishing individual sounds and separating them from background noises.
-Those with untreated aural atresia may have difficulty hearing and communicating well in school, parties, and other noisy environments.
+Those with untreated aural atresia may have difficulty hearing and communicating well in school, parties and other noisy environments.
 As a result, the condition can also contribute to speech impediments and language difficulties.
 Dr. Reinisch offers several treatments for aural atresia.
 He works with a top otologist who can often create an ear canal and ear drum for the most comprehensive results.
-Dr. Reinisch encourages parents to seek treatment as soon as possible so that their children can process and learn language skills at an equal pace with their peers.
+Dr. Reinisch encourages parents to seek treatment as soon as possible, so that their children can process and learn language skills at an equal pace with their peers.

 Causes of Microtia

 Scientists are still unsure about the causes of microtia.
 However, they do know that it is not tied to pregnancy-related factors.
 Many parents worry that they could have done something to prevent this condition.
 It is not passed down genetically and because it is so rare, prenatal ultrasounds typically cannot detect it.
 Microtia affects approximately one in every 8,000-10,000 babies born in the U.S. Other regions, particularly China, South America, and Central America, have higher microtia rates.
 Dr. Reinisch is internationally known as an expert in this condition.
 He regularly treats patients from around the world.
 To better serve our diverse patient base, our staff is fluent in Spanish, English, Mandarin, Italian, Russian, and Hungarian.